benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

 - In a multiplayer game, losing your main hero _really_ sucks.
 It's basically game over.

+## Concepts and forces

+- Exploration over optimization
+- Role-playing over strategy
+- A casual experience
+- Organic/thematic design over balance
+- A game is a series of interesting decisions

 ## Ideas

 - Start with a few rank 2 units instead of rank 1s.
 The early game can be about